luís manuel araújo

 the sound dripping below.

-I crossed field after field,
+I crossed field after field.

-because you said I would find the answer there.
+you said I would find the answer there.

 clouds mirrored in the river before me.